-This heuristic is dedicated to provide the users an option to undo a mistake without the need of any extended dialogue.
+This heuristic is dedicated to providing the users an option to undo a mistake without the need for extended dialogue.
 It encourages the users to fix the mistakes they did by lack of knowledge or by doing a wrong action without your interference.
-In this way the prior important information of the users can be saved irrespective of fixing the error.
+In this way, the prior important information of the users can be saved irrespective of fixing the error.

 Consistency and standards

 This heuristics is useful in gaining insights about where your users are making mistakes or facing problems.
-It focuses on providing a good error message with which the usability experience of a user can improves.
-However, at the same time keep in mind, a design which could prevent the errors that are more likely to occur.
+It focuses on providing a good error message with which the usability experience of a user can improve.
+However, at the same time keep in mind, a design that could prevent the errors that are more likely to occur.

 Recognition rather than recall

 A popular usability book – Don’t make me think by Steve Krug is a popular one.
-The book depict that the users should not struggle hard to get best usability experience which could easily be possible with heuristic.
-Everything should be made clear to users like objects, actions and options.
+The book depicts that the users should not struggle hard to get the best usability experience which could easily be possible with a heuristic.
+Everything should be made clear to users like objects, actions, and options.
 In this heuristic, Nielsen wrote that users should not have to recall all the information.
 All the instructions and processes involved in the system should be made visible through heuristics.